 Evening Reflection After Meetings

-A prayer guide to help you process the day's meetings, release what needs releasing, and find rest for the evening ahead.
+A gentle prayer guide to process the day's meetings, bring conversations and decisions before Jesus, and find rest in His presence as evening settles in.

 Evening